vryzhov/COSC416-2024/lab4/README.md

 9. Discuss limitations of this approach.
     * Will it work well for other users?
-    * When can it break altogether?
+    * Can it break down?
+What are implicit conditions of its applicability?
     * How to compensate the bias caused by the uneven representation of genres in the database?
     * Should this bias be compensated?
+Discuss pro and contra arguments.
     * Other thoughts?